SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

    !! ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because argument labels are not part of a function's type, you must omit them when writing a function type.
+Because argument labels are not part of a function's type, you omit them when writing a function type.

 .. testcode::